-The Truth: Though whole-wheat bread is claimed to be far healthier than white bread, they aren’t that different, and neither contains high levels of fiber or micronutrients.
+The Truth: Although some people are sensitive to wheat, the gluten content isn’t necessarily to blame, and other foods may also be implicated.
+Bread (or any other food) will not inherently cause weight gain unless its consumption puts you in a caloric surplus.
+Whole-wheat bread is claimed to be far healthier than white bread, but they aren’t that different, and neither contains high levels of fiber or micronutrients.

 Early evidence led to the belief that fructose could cause fatty-liver disease, as well as insulin resistance and obesity.
-By extension, high-fructose corn syrup (HFCS) is frequently said to be unhealthy, since it is high in fructose.
+By extension, HFCS is frequently said to be unhealthy because it is high in fructose.

 The Truth: HFCS and table sugar are very similar from a health perspective.
-Though HFCS may sometimes contain more fructose, the difference is negligible.
+Although HFCS may sometimes contain more fructose, the difference is negligible.

-How often have you heard the claim that whole foods are better than supplements?
-It’s been repeated so often that the word “natural” has a positive connotation whereas “synthetic” or “chemical” has a negative one.
+How often have you heard the claim that natural, whole foods are always better than synthetic supplements?
+In general, the word “natural” has a positive connotation, whereas “synthetic” or “chemical” has a negative one.

 The truth, of course, isn’t so clear-cut.
 Some compounds are more effective in supplemental form.
-One example is the curcumin in turmeric, which is often supplemented with piperine (a black pepper extract) or taken in liposomal form to increase its otherwise low bioavailability.
+One example is the curcumin in turmeric.
+On its own, your body cannot absorb it well, but taken in liposomal form or supplemented with piperine, a black pepper extract, the bioavailability of curcumin increases dramatically.

 The same goes for vitamins.
-For instance, phylloquinone (K1) is tightly bound to membranes in plants and so is more bioavailable in supplemental form.
-Likewise, folic acid (supplemental B9) is more bioavailable than folate (B9 naturally present in foods), though that may not always be a good thing.
+For instance, phylloquinone (K1) is tightly bound to membranes in plants and thus is more bioavailable in supplemental form.
+Likewise, folic acid (supplemental B9) is more bioavailable than folate (B9 naturally present in foods), although that may not always be a good thing.

 The Truth: With regard notably to vitamins, foods are not always superior to supplements.